niamulhasan/laravel-api-doctor-swagger/README.md

 # API Doctor Swagger for Laravel (Auto Generator).
-A swagger OpenApi Documentation generator for laravel.
-This package **requires no phpDoc comments**
+A swagger OpenApi Documentation auto generator for laravel.
+This package **requires no phpDoc or any kind of comments**
 <p align="left"> <img src="https://komarev.com/ghpvc/?username=laravel-api-doctor-swagger&label=Views&color=0e75b6&style=flat" alt="niamulhasan" /> </p>

-## About
+## Motivation
+When I was trying to generate swagger documentation for my laravel project, I found that all the available packages require you to write phpDoc or other form of comments.
+I didn't want to write comments for all my routes and controllers. as it is time-consuming and I am lazy.
+And the documentation gets outdated very quickly creating a maintenance headache and a source of inconsistency.
-All other swagger packages require you to write phpDoc comments.
-This package is different.
-It will generate swagger documentation from your routes and controllers.
+So I decided to create a package that will generate the swagger documentation from the routes and controllers automatically without any form of comments.

+## Features
+- Generates swagger documentation automatically from the routes and controllers.
+- No need to write phpDoc or any other form of comments.
+- Generates documentation for URL parameters.
+- Generates documentation for Request body using the `Form Request` type.

+## Limitations
+- Currently, response documentation is not generated.
+- File upload and multipart form data are not supported.

 ## Installation
 ### Step 1: Add these lines to your .env file